ComputationalExplorer/LearningZipfian/README.md

 3) Tokenize the article into words and store them to a dictionnary for counting
 4) Order the results and store the 5000 most frequent words to file, along with their count.

+Note : The current code works for languages for which words are separated by spaces.
+Languages where this is not the case (such as Mandarin or Japanese) would require a modified word tokenizer.

 # Results

 ![alt text](https://github.com/ComputationalExplorer/LearningZipfian/blob/master/zipf_law_en.png "Zipf's law example (English)")